chantajira73-dot/dotfiles/readme.md

 # dotfiles

-Mislav's configuration files for bash, zsh, git, and more.
+misderx  configuration files for bash, zsh, git, and more.

 ## Installation